 Important Notices for this Waterbody

-While the Department of Game & Inland Fisheries (DGIF) promotes public access whenever possible, due to the age and continuing deterioration of the fishing platform and concrete pathway, DGIF has removed it.
+While the Department of Wildlife Resources (DWR) promotes public access whenever possible, due to the age and continuing deterioration of the fishing platform and concrete pathway, DWR has removed it.

 The site continues to be available for shoreline fishing.

 Lake Anna is a 9,600-acre impoundment located in Louisa, Orange, and Spotsylvania counties, owned by the Dominion Power Company.
 The impoundment was completed in 1972 and serves as cooling water for the North Anna Nuclear Power Station.
-Initial stockings began in 1972, with introductions of largemouth bass, bluegill, redear sunfish, and channel catfish.
-Subsequent stockings of channel catfish, largemouth bass (northern and southern strains), redear, striped bass, and walleye were made to improve and diversify the fishery.
-Blueback herring and threadfin shad were successfully introduced in the 1980’s to provide additional forage for pelagic (open-water) predators.
-Annual stockings of striped bass and walleye continue in order to maintain these fisheries (other species are self sustaining).
+Initial stockings began in 1972, with introductions of Largemouth Bass, Bluegill, Redear Sunfish, and Channel Catfish.
+Blueback Herring and Threadfin Shad were successfully introduced in the 1980’s to provide additional forage for pelagic (open-water) predators.
+Annual stockings of Striped Bass and Hybrid Striped Bass continue in order to maintain these fisheries (other species are self-sustaining).

-Prior to 1985, largemouth bass were managed with a 12-inch size limit (five per day).
-That minimum was changed to a 12 to 15 inch protected slot in 1985 in an effort to help restructure the largemouth bass population.
+Prior to 1985, Largemouth Bass were managed with a 12-inch size limit (five per day).
+That minimum was changed to a 12 to 15 inch protected slot in 1985 in an effort to help restructure the population.
 In recent years, as the popularity of catch-and-release bass fishing became prevalent, creel data indicated over 99% of bass caught at Anna were released.
 Thus, the need for any type of restrictive harvest restriction is moot, and the slot was dropped on July 1, 2006.
-Striped bass are currently managed under a 20-inch minimum size limit and a creel limit of four per day.
+Striped Bass and Hybrid Striped Bass are currently managed under a 20-inch minimum size limit and a creel limit of four per day (aggregate).

 Maps & Directions